phreaknik/phonon-network/README.md

 ```
 class Phonon {
   public byte[32] owner;     // Private key that can spend or withdraw the phonon
-  public int assetId;       // ETH only: uint32 representing a type of ERC20 or NFT id
+  public byte assetId;       // Type of asset being transferred (e.g. ETH, BTC, ERC20 X)
   public long amount;        // uint64 representing the asset value
   public short decimals;     // ETH only: (amount * 10^decimals) represents the value in atomic units
-  public byte[32] txId;     // Transaction hash (or, more generically, "id")
-  public byte idx;          // BTC only: Index of the UTXO in the transaction represented by `txId`
+  public byte[33] extraData; // Data depending on the network
-  public short networkId;   // Index (on-card) on which to determine which network these tokens exist on
+  public byte networkId;     // Index (on-card) on which to determine which network these tokens exist on
 }

 private Phonon[] phonons;